EmelieMarkkanen/p5-garden-diary/TESTING.md

 - The Title field lets the user add a title to the post.
 - The Notes field lets the user add a text to the post.
 - The form feature a post and cancel button.
-- When the Post button is clicked the form is submitten and the data saved to the api backend.
+- When the Post button is clicked the form is submitted and the data saved to the api backend.
 - When the Cancel button is clicked the user is redirected to the previous page.

 ## Edit a diary entry